 Squaw Valley Alpine Meadows began making snow at both mountains on Oct.
 16, according to Public Relations Director Liesl Hepburn.
-And, with the addition of three new fan guns to the roughly 300 snow guns the resort employs, Squaw Valley Alpine Meadows is on track to reach an opening date of Nov.
-16, weather and conditions permitting.
+And, with the addition of three new fan guns to the roughly 300 snow guns the resort employs, Squaw and Alpine are on track to reach opening dates of Nov.
+16, and Dec.
+1, respectively.

 “(The fan guns) help us produce more using less,” said Hepburn.
 “They are more efficient.”

 At Alpine Meadows, Hepburn said snow is being made on Kangaroo; while at Squaw Valley snow is being blown on Gold Coast, Red Dog, and Squaw Creek as anticipated opening dates draw near.

 “It’s going to depend on temperatures between now and then,” Hepburn said of Squaw’s opening on Nov.
 16. “If the temperatures stay low, we’ll be golden.”

 This year Northstar California Resort has added 24 low-energy snow guns along Luggi’s and Lower Washoe trails.